Flavio Biondo

 Flavio Biondo (Latin Flavius Blondus) (1392 - June 4, 1463) was an Italian Renaissance humanist historian.
 He was one of the first historians to use a three-period division of history (Ancient, Medieval, Modern) and is known as one of the first archaeologists.

-Born in the capital city of Forlì, in the Romagna region, Flavio was well schooled from an early age, studying under Ballistario of Cremona.
+Born in the capital city of Forlì, in the Romagna region, Biondo was well schooled from an early age, studying under Ballistario of Cremona.
 During a brief stay in Milan, he discovered and transcribed the unique manuscript of Cicero's dialogue Brutus.
 He moved to Rome in 1433 where he began work on his writing career; he was appointed secretary to the Cancelleria under Pope Eugene IV in 1444 and accompanied Eugene in his exile in Ferrara and Florence.
-After his patron's death, Flavio was employed by his papal successors, Nicholas V, Callixtus III and the humanist Pius II.
+After his patron's death, Biondo was employed by his papal successors, Nicholas V, Callixtus III and the humanist Pius II.

 Archaeological works

-Flavio published three encyclopedic works that were systematic and documented guides to the ruins and topography of ancient Rome, for which he has been called one of the first archaeologists; subsequent antiquaries and historians built on the foundations laid down by Flavio and by his older contemporary, Poggio Bracciolini.
+Biondo published three encyclopedic works that were systematic and documented guides to the ruins and topography of ancient Rome, for which he has been called one of the first archaeologists; subsequent antiquaries and historians built on the foundations laid down by Biondo and by his older contemporary, Poggio Bracciolini.
 At the time the ruins of ancient Rome were overgrown and unexplored.
 When in 1420 Bracciolini climbed the Capitol he saw only deserted fields.
 The Forum, buried in eroded topsoil, was grazed by cows—the Campo Vaccino—and pigs rooted in its unweeded vegetation.
-Flavio and fellow humanists like Leon Battista Alberti began to explore and document the architecture, topography and history of Rome, and in the process revived a vision of Rome's former glory.
+Biondo and fellow humanists like Leon Battista Alberti began to explore and document the architecture, topography and history of Rome, and in the process revived a vision of Rome's former glory.